The Digital CFO Skill Shift – Evolution of the CFO Suite

 Digital technologies will certainly change the accountants and finance leader’s roles.
 The addition of a digital finance strategy and new resources like data scientists will help finance reach its true potential.

-Here is how members of the ICAEW (Institute of Chartered Accountants in England and Wales) addressed this question in a recent ICAEW’s workshop
+Here is how members of the ICAEW (Institute of Chartered Accountants in England and Wales) addressed this question in one of ICAEW’s workshops.

 What initiatives have you and your company taken to enhance your finance capabilities?